-Upon intake, Inmates receive the RIDOC PREA Brochure and the Day One Brochure.
-Inmates at the facility also receive comprehensive education at the time of intake when they are shown a PREA video.
-Inmates then sign an "Inmate PREA Awareness Acknowledgement Intake Information and Comprehensive Education" form.
-The brochures and video are available in English and Spanish.
+Upon intake, inmates receive both the RIDOC PREA Brochure and the Day One Brochure and sign an Intake PREA Awareness Acknowledgement form.
+During orientation, inmates are shown a PREA video and sign a Comprehensive Education Form.
+Both of these forms are available in English and Spanish.